 Andy grew up sailing his mom & dad's boat's, all called 'Sojourner', on the Chesapeake Bay (literally from the time he was in diapers).
 During his 4th-grade, they sailed south as a family - Andy, younger sister Kaitie, Gail & Dennis and two cats, Ketchie and Salty - and spent the winter cruising the Bahamas.

 He met Mia on a backpacking trip in New Zealand in 2006, and the two have been seeking adventures together ever since.
-They've logged almost 50,000 bluewater miles and have crossed the Atlantic a combined five times (3 for Mia, 2 for Andy).
+They've logged over 70,000 bluewater miles and have crossed the Atlantic a combined seven times (4 for Mia, 3 for Andy).
 Andy & Mia are based in Sweden when they're off the boat & love endurance sports!

 There are way more people than are listed on this page who we owe our success to.
 But we wanted to make sure that those who have a regular role with us, whether supportive or direct (as crew, refit help, etc.) get properly recognized as being part of the team.

 Thanks to everyone not featured here as well - all of you who helped at the refit party, everybody who emails in their support of the podcast, sailing friends in far-flung corners of the globe, our industry supporters & especially all of our crew who come sail with us and make this all possible!

 Are you in college and want to apprentice with us?
 Drop Andy an email!

 GAIL SCHELL (1950-2012)